& gold notes

 Brandon Crittenden and his Wasatch

-I specialize in historic families of gamefowl.
+My partner Brandon Crittenden and I specialize in historic families of gamefowl.

 It is my belief that with recent legislation making cockfighting illegal, that many families of fowl will be lost.
 I am not involved in cockfighting but wish to breed these majestic birds for historic reasons, for show, and for their beauty.
 There are many people raising ornamental pheasants for their enjoyment as a hobby.
 I am suggesting that people that raise and show chickens or pheasants should consider raising a family of gamefowl and show them as well.
 Help stop an injustice that the animal rights groups are trying to do.
 Why can they pass legislation to supposedly save animals and then the first thing they want to do is to kill all the roosters.
 Two game chickens fight and do not need trained to do so.
 My birds are very game will sometimes start fighting when they are quail size.
 When they start to do this you have to seperate them.
 If you see someone that has roosters tied out to barrels, that is not a sign that they are fighting them.
 The roosters are kept apart so they do not fight.